 Set against a backdrop of mountains and hills, Barcelona is 125 miles (200km) south of France and located on the Costa Dorado between the Llobregat and Besòs river mouths.

 Expats moving to Barcelona will find themselves in one of the most picturesque and charming destinations in Europe.
-The city is world-renowned for its architectural beauty, its cultural character and its seamless blending of tradition with innovation.
+The city is renowned for its architectural beauty, cultural character and seamless blending of tradition with innovation.

 Living in Barcelona as an expat

 While Barcelona has a thriving economy, salaries tend to be lower than in other major European cities.
-That said, the tourism industry generally pays rather well and employs many expats but, due to the pandemic and border closures, it has taken a knock.
-Other major industries where expats may be able to find work are manufacturing and tech.
+That said, the tourism industry generally pays rather well and employs many expats, but due to the pandemic and border closures, it has taken a knock.
+Other major industries where expats may be able to find work are manufacturing, publishing, logistics and the technology industry.

-Accommodation is usually an expat’s biggest expense but, as prices have continued to drop since the outbreak of coronavirus, Barcelona is currently a highly popular city for property investments.
+Accommodation is usually an expat's biggest expense, as Barcelona is currently a highly popular city for property investments.
 The process of finding a home to rent is cut-throat, as people scramble to secure property close to transport hubs, schools and shops.

 Cost of living in Barcelona